wiredtiger/testy/README.md

     fab -H user@host workload
   ```

-- The `workload --upload` requires on argument, the compressed workload folder.
+- The `workload --upload` requires one argument, the compressed workload folder.
 The function will upload a workload from your local network to the remote testy server, you will need a zip folder containing a <workload> directory with a <workload>.sh file, and any other files needed to run the workload.
-The <workload> directory and <workload>.sh file are required to share the same name to run.
-The current implementation can extract most compressed files, and will extract the files in the framework's '/workloads' directory, inside a folder named after the workload.
+The <workload> directory and <workload>.sh file are required to share the same name to operate.
+The current implementation can extract most compressed file types, and will extract the files in the framework's '/workloads' directory, inside a folder named after the workload.
 The function will print an error message on failure, and delete any traces of the failed upload from the testy framework.
   ```
    fab -H user@host workload --upload={workload}.{zip}
   ```